 - Respond to your child's needs.
 Respond the same way each time.
 Children learn to trust when they receive consistent care and attention.
-Do not force attention on your child or force him to hug you.
-Offer attention and be willing to accept if he offers attention to you.
-You may have to build trust before you can hug him.
+Do not force attention on your child or force him or her to hug you.
+Offer attention and be willing to accept if he or she offers attention to you.
+You may have to build trust before you can hug him or her.

 - Be interactive with your child.
-Give your child eye contact and smile when you speak with him.
-Give him your full attention when he speaks to you.
-Talk to your younger child while you are giving him a bath, changing his diaper, or feeding him.
-Ask your older child about his day at school.
-Eat meals together, and encourage him to talk with you.
-Remember that he is learning to understand body language.
-He may misinterpret if you seem hurried or tense.
-Be patient as he learns to pick up cues and body language.
-It might be helpful to tell him why you are stressed.
-This will help him understand that it is not because of him.
+Give your child eye contact and smile when you speak with him or her.
+Give your child your full attention when he or she speaks to you.
+Talk to your younger child while you are giving him or her a bath, changing his or her diaper, or feeding him or her.
+Ask your older child about his or her day at school.
+Eat meals together, and encourage him or her to talk with you.
+Remember that your child is learning to understand body language.
+He or she may misinterpret if you seem hurried or tense.
+Be patient as your child learns to pick up cues and body language.
+It might be helpful to tell him or her why you are stressed.
+This will help him or her understand that it is not because of him or her.

 - Limit the number of people who take care of your child.
-He will have a more difficult time bonding if several people take care of him regularly.
+He or she will have a more difficult time bonding if several people take care of him or her regularly.
 It may be helpful to find someone you trust to care for your child for short periods of time.
 This will allow you time to rest and come back to your child feeling calm and positive.

 - Talk to your child's teachers and school officials.
 Your child may have trouble making friends.
-He may act out in class.
-His teachers or classmates may not want to include him in activities.
+He or she may act out in class.
+Your child's teachers or classmates may not want to include him or her in activities.
 It is important for your child to feel accepted and supported at school and at home.
-Your child's teachers may be able to help him in the classroom.
-His school may have programs to help him.
+Your child's teachers may be able to help him or her in the classroom.
+Your child's school may have programs to help him or her.